NickBwalley/LSTM-RNN-Next-Word-Predictor/README.md

-# 🔮 Shakespeare Next Word Prediction
+# 🔮 LSTM-RNN Next Word Predict

 A Long Short-Term Memory Recurrent Neural Network (LSTM-RNN) model trained on Shakespeare's Hamlet to predict the next word in a sequence.